Messages for macOS 10.16 could be Catalyst conversion of iOS app

 Apple is anticipated to show off its next generation of operating system upgrades at WWDC 2020 on June 22, including a variety of new features for each of its platforms.
 For 2020, it is believed macOS 10.16 will see a major change for the Messages app that switches it over to a codebase shared with iOS.

-Discovered in a deep dive of iOS 14, 9to5Mac claims the Messages app will be a Catalyst version in the next macOS generation.
+Discovered in a deep dive of iOS 14, 9to5Mac claims the Messages app will be a version based on Mac Catalyst in the next macOS generation.
 Catalyst is Apple's technology that enables developers to convert apps developed for iOS and iPadOS for use in macOS.

 So far, Apple has created a variety of Catalyst apps, including Apple News, Stocks, Voice Memos, and Home, to demonstrate the technology works using its own products.
 During initial betas of macOS Catalina 10.15 in June 2019, code was found to indicate the Catalyst framework would be used to port across Messages from iOS, a prospect reawakened by the report.